 At its best, community re-entry becomes a cooperative process with a role for all of us to play in preventing future sexual assaults whether as a private citizen, a public official or agency professional.
 True primary prevention demands that each of us be accountable for educating ourselves with a clear understanding of the facts, so we can take the necessary actions in our personal and professional lives to prevent the sexual abuse and sexual exploitation of children.

 It takes all adult community members to create the conditions for safety by educating themselves about child sexual abuse.
 On a societal level: When judges assign conditions of parole/probation are they informed by best practice for sex offender management?
-For policymakers: Asking the question whether or not a policy increases or decreases community safety and then looking to the evidence of what is most effective can increase the conditions for community safety.
-An example would be: insuring opportunities for adequate housing and work for former offenders to be able to establish stable lifestyles.
-For the former sex offender: Is there specialized, sex specific treatment available in the community?
+For policymakers: Asking the question whether or not a policy increases or decreases community safety and then looking at the evidence of what is most effective can increase the conditions for community safety.
+An example would be: insuring opportunities for adequate housing and work for those who have sexually offended to be able to establish stable lifestyles.
+For a person who has sexually offended: Is there specialized, sex specific treatment available in the community?
 For professionals: Did re-entry planning begin at the early stage of incarceration?
 Are pre-release, transition and community re-entry plans coordinated?
 Are re-entry plans revised to keep up with changes in circumstances of the offender?
 For the general public: Are there opportunities to educate themselves about preventing sexual abuse and how to work to create greater safety in the community and at home?